matejkaf/Doc/Java_3/04_Arrays_en/03_ArraysObjects.md

 # Assignments

 **Assignment (Side in arrays):** The rectangle sides should be stored in 2 Arrays, one for side a and another for side b.
 Create the Rectangle objects using the value from these arrays inside a loop.
+Implement another loop which outputs the area of every Rectangle object in the Array.